[Minor revision–posted 5/6/20 (replaces 7/13/17 edition)]

 6. Frequency and Amount of Deductions

 a.
 All authorized deductions will be submitted to Human Resources Employee Services Center as an amount to be deducted each paycheck and with a start and end date.
 The amount of the deduction will be entered on the form and will be based on fees established by the Rawls Course administrative office for the type and length of membership selected.
-The deduction will be ongoing until it is cancelled or until the designated stop date has been reached.
+The deduction will be ongoing until it is canceled or until the designated stop date has been reached.

 b.
 Deductions will be taken from each paycheck.
 If the employee is paid on a semi-monthly schedule, the deduction will be taken from each semi-monthly paycheck.
 If the employee is paid on a monthly schedule, the deduction will be taken from the check issued on the first working day of the month.
 In either case, the deduction is taken in advance for the next month's membership.
 For example, a deduction in late April (non-exempt) or on the first of May (exempt) will be for membership for the month of May.